lucasktlee/posts/drafts/smart-contracts.md

 This definition is a little abstract.
 My definition is:

 > A protocol to automate human interactions by translating a set of promises made by two or more parties into machine
-> executable code and that, without further human intervention, automatically executes such promises.
+> executable code and that, without further human intervention, is capable of automatically executing such promises.

 Some people might add the requirement that a smart contract should run on some form of distributed ledger (blockchain).
-I choose not to, because it is not a necessary requirement: a smart contract could in principle be executed on _any_ Turing machine, though there would be issues of trust that might arise from running the smart contract on a computer or network owned by one of the participants or a third party.
+I choose not to, because it is not a necessary requirement: a smart contract could in principle be executed on _any_ Turing machine, though there would be issues of _trust_ that might arise from running the smart contract on a computer or network owned by one of the participants or a third party.

 ### A Brief History of Smart Contracts

 In 1994, Nick Szabo<sup><a href="#fn07" id="fref07">7</a></sup> proposed the idea of smart contracts in an very interesting article, titled, [“Smart Contracts”](http://szabo.best.vwh.net/smart.contracts.html).
 The idea of smart contracts was largely dormant until after the rise of [Bitcoin](https://bitcoin.org/en/) and blockchain technology in 2009, because prior to blockchain technology there was no platform that could be used to enforce smart contracts.

-Since 2009, public interest in
+Since 2009, public interest in smart contracts has increased due to the rise of functional distributed ledgers, specifically the Bitcoin blockchain and its derivatives.
+Around July 2014, the Ethereum Project led by [Vitalik Buterin](https://about.me/vitalik_buterin) began as one of the first public smart contract platforms.
+The Ethereum mining network went live on July 30, 2015, with a programming language called [Solidity](https://solidity.readthedocs.io) to allow developers to program smart contracts.

+Most recently, the Ethereum project has suffered a very public

 ## Smart Contracts and the Legal System

+First, let me begin by pointing out that a smart contract is _not necessarily_ a legal contract.
+It _can be,_ but is not required to be.
+To make use of a Venn diagram,

+The

 <div class="footnotes">
     <hr class="w-50"/>